securefederatedai/openfl/docs/source/workflow/running_the_federation.start_nodes.rst

            | -d, --data_config PATH  | The data set/shard configuration file                   |
            +-------------------------+---------------------------------------------------------+

-3. Repeat this for each collaborator in the federation.
-Once all collaborators have joined,  the aggregator will start and you will see log messages describing the progress of the federated training.
+3. Repeat the earlier steps for each collaborator node in the federation.
+Once all collaborators have connected, the aggregator will start training.
+You will see log messages describing the progress of the federated training.